-COVID-19 Update: Beginning April 1, 2020, McCracken Hall is labeled "Restricted."
+COVID-19 Update: Beginning April 1, 2020, Patton Hall is labeled "Restricted."
 This status means closed to visitors, both internal and external.
 Only Patton College faculty and staff (and vital students) will have access to the building, including the Hill Center.
-Please see the Dean's message on McCracken Hall access.
+Please see the Dean's message on Patton Hall access.

-The Hill Center is an 11-room suite located on the fourth floor of McCracken Hall.
-The center includes 2 conference rooms, 8 counseling rooms and a psychological assessment library.
+The Hill Center is an 11-room suite located on the fourth floor of Patton Hall.
+The center includes 2 conference rooms, 8 counseling rooms, and a psychological assessment library.
 All conference and counseling rooms are equipped with video and audio recording equipment for counselor training purposes.